 Orangeville and Area Job Fair

-The Town of Orangeville's Economic Development and Culture office hosts large-scale job fairs to support the recruiting efforts of employers operating in Dufferin County
+The Town of Orangeville's Economic Development and Culture office hosts large-scale job fairs to support the recruiting efforts of Dufferin County employers.

 Job fairs are typically held every 18 months.
 Please email us if you are interested in being added to our contact list for the next job fair.
 Job fairs typically attract over 450 job seekers with participation by approximately 30 local businesses.